novoalab/EpiNano/README.md

 Detection of RNA modifications from Oxford Nanopore direct RNA sequencing reads

-* PLEASE NOTE: WE HAVE RECENTLY UPGRADED THE REPO FROM EPINANO 1.1 for 1.2 (details below)
+* NEW: WE HAVE RECENTLY UPGRADED THE REPO FROM EPINANO 1.1 for 1.2 (details below)

 ## Table of Contents